martinthomson/train-protocol/draft-thomson-train-protocol.md

 Therefore, endpoints need to respect the send rate constraints that are set by a congestion controller.

-## On Path Signal
+## Unspecified Scope

 Modifying a packet does not prove that the rate limit that is indicated would be achievable.
-A signal that is sent for a specific flow might be enforced at a different scope.
+A signal that is sent for a specific flow is likely enforced at a different scope.
+The extent of that scope is not carried in the signal.

 For instance, limits might apply at a network subscription level, such that multiple flows receive the same signal.

-Nor does a signal prove that a higher rate would not be successful.
-Endpoints that receive this signal therefore need to treat the information as advisory.
+Endpoints can therefore be more confident in the rate limit signal as an indication of the maximum achievable throughput than as any indication of expected throughput.
+That throughput will only be achievable when there is no significant data flowing in the same scope.
+In the presence of other flows, congestion limits are likely to determine actual throughput.

+This makes the application of signals most usefully applied to a downlink flow in access networks, close to an endpoint.
+In that case, capacity is less likely to be split between multiple active flows.

 ## Per-Flow Signal